• Skip to primary navigation

 For those who choose to buy fresh berries in the store, look out for bright colors and plumpness.

-Blackberry plants can easily spread through seedlings in your garden or yard, so if you want to incorporate them in your home landscape, think about how their particular style might integrate well into certain areas.
+Blackberry plants can easily spread through seedlings in your garden or yard, so if you want to incorporate them in your home field, think about how their particular style might integrate well into certain areas.

 On the other hand, mulberries require more tending due to their need for pruning and annual replanting.